vkats90/Inventory-Manager/README.md

 ## To DO:

-- add unit tests with Jest
+- Finish Unit tests with Jest
+- Add "Shipped" status to order
+- Add user handling

 ## Hours spent: